bbustin/js-docker/README.md

 - `DB_HOST` - database host
 - `DB_PORT` - database port
 - `DB_NAME` - JasperReports Server database name
-- `JRS_DBCONFIG_REGEN` - When true, forces database configuration regeneration
-on container run.
-This variable can be used to point an already existing JasperReports Server container to a new PostgreSQL server.
 - `JRS_HTTPS_ONLY` - When true, enables HTTPS-only mode.
 HTTPS-only requires modifications to the
 `Dockerfile`; see [SSL configuration](ssl-configuration)